 Westwego is a somewhat small city located in the state of Louisiana.
 With a population of 8,428 people and seven constituent neighborhoods, Westwego is the 57th largest community in Louisiana.

-Westwego is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Westwego is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Westwego is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Westwego who work in office and administrative support (14.72%), management occupations (10.52%), and sales jobs (5.89%).
+There are especially a lot of people living in Westwego who work in sales jobs (12.78%), office and administrative support (11.40%), and personal care services (8.88%).

-The per capita income in Westwego in 2010 was $21,106, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,424 for a family of four.
+The per capita income in Westwego in 2010 was $19,307, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
+This equates to an annual income of $77,228 for a family of four.
 However, Westwego contains both very wealthy and poor people as well.

-Westwego is a very ethnically-diverse city.
+Westwego is an extremely ethnically-diverse city.
 The people who call Westwego home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westwego residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Westwego include Italian, Irish, German, and French Canadian.
+Important ancestries of people in Westwego include French, Italian, German, Irish, and French Canadian.

 The most common language spoken in Westwego is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Vietnamese and Spanish.